 Towards the evening we were led on a kayaking trip through the (not always) calm waters:

 We stopped at a village on the way back to Hanoi and watched a water puppet show.
-(Side note: I had no idea that Vietnamese folk music sounded so similar to Chinese folk music.)
-Kind of gimmicky but entertaining, and I still don't understand how the puppets are moved about.
+(Side note: I had no idea that Vietnamese folk music sounded so similar to its Chinese counterpart.)
+Kind of gimmicky but entertaining, and I still don't understand how the puppets move about.